apache/iceberg/site/docs/spark-structured-streaming.md

 the manifest files, and how to exclude the files on grouping.
 Please refer the javadoc of [RewriteManifestsAction](/javadoc/master/org/apache/iceberg/actions/RewriteManifestsAction.html) to see more.

+Please note that rewriting manifests creates a new snapshot with optimized manifests.
+It doesn't rewrite old snapshots, meaning it doesn't optimize querying against older snapshot (via time-travel), and old manifest files cannot be removed until we expire old snapshots referring these files.

-### Rewriting data files (data compaction)
+### Rewriting data files (data compaction / rearrangement)

 Lots of (small) data files may lead bigger manifest and bring inefficiency to read the table.
+As we mentioned problems in the previous section, you would not prefer to have small files in general.

-The action of rewriting data files clusters the data files and pack into smaller number of files.
+You may want to run this action periodically to clusters the data files and pack into smaller number of files.
 The action can be also used to optimize read performance for specific partition spec.

 ```scala
 // ... assuming there's a Table instance `table` ...